BoPengAI/A-Matter-of-Mind/_posts/2022-01-01-a-measure-of-general-intelligence.markdown

 <div style="text-align: right">$$RGI_{\mathbb{A}|\mathbb{I}} = \min_{M_i}\frac{\begin{vmatrix}\sum_{j}(P_j(M_i)-O_j)\end{vmatrix}}{\sigma((P_j(M_i)-O_j))}$$ (E1)</div>

+where $$\sigma$$ is the stdev (leaving out all details about the distribution), to eliminate cheating by increasing variance.

-By now the word "inanimate" has probably set off many alarms.
-It's reasonable to [question](https://www.theatlantic.com/notes/2016/06/free-will-exists-and-is-measurable/486551/) whether there's anything but inaimate objects in the universe.
-Once again I'll just wimp out of the very interesting phisolophical discussion of free will here and stay willfully heuristic; anything you can predict with "reasonable" accuracy is inanimate.
+By now the word "inanimate" has probably set off alarms among many GI agents.
+It's reasonable to [question](https://www.theatlantic.com/notes/2016/06/free-will-exists-and-is-measurable/486551/) whether there's anything but inanimate entities in the universe.
+Once again I'll just wimp out of the very interesting phisolophical discussion of free will here and stay willfully, resolutely heuristic; anything you can predict with "reasonable" accuracy is inanimate.

-Does this imply that GI is equivalent to unpredictability?
-I'd say yes, with details deferred to another post.
+Does this imply that GI is equivalent to unpredictability or complexity?
+I'd say yes in some sense, but the meaning of unpredictability needs some clarification beyond deterministic vs stochastic.
+I'll present that in another post.

-A few observations that need more rigorous proof or refutation:

-1. For Markov agents, H=0, the expected value of the term in E1 is zero, therefore G=0.

-2. For deterministic, differentiable agents, the behavior is path independent in the fully specified state space, i.e., E1=0, therefore G=0.

-3. For deterministic, non-differentiable (such as chaotic) agents, the summation in E2 should canceled out across the input space as long as the contextual state space and the output space are bounded.
-This is speculative at this point.

-4. This leaves only one possibility for achieving G>0, non-Markovia, non-deterministic agents.
-Bayesian inference is one such example.
-Open-ended, adaptive evolution is another.
-But this is a necessary condition, not sufficient.

-5. I deliberately avoided “stochastic” in the above.
-Once again using evolution as an example.
-The formation of the genesis cell might have to rely on random trial and error.
-Once it’s formed, and especially after the emergence of sexual reproduction, there is an increasing element of self-directed adaptation.
-This is not random.
-GI seems to require this no-man’s land between stochastic and deterministic models, which I’d call adaptive in contrast.

-6. Survival of the agent is implicitly imperative.
-However, an agent needs not to be an individual lifeform as we are familiar with, as is survival not limited to physical survival.
-Indeed, definition of human being in biological terms is impossible considering the vast number of microbes all human lives depend on, as well as the persistent genetic flow from various microbes.
-The emergence of collective culture provided a scalable mechanism for the informational survival to transcend individual physical lives.
-It’s easy to see how agents could be defined at the collective and/or informational sense; civilizational survival is a thing.

-7. It may be worth singling out the fact that physical survival is not of particular value in general.
-An AGI agent needs not to pay particular attention to sustaining any particular physical medium.
-Unless the design allows it, intentionally or not, robots have no a priori incentives for self-preservation, not to mention colonization or enslavement of anything.
-These instincts are merely vestiges of human’s particular evolutionary history.

-8. One possible implementation to achieve G>0 is to predict the change in environment and future inputs in such a way that prolongs the agent’s survival, so as to increase the number of terms (life experiences) in E2.
-This is a quantitative way of stating the evolutionary advantage of intelligence.

-GI Is Not An Optimization Problem

-As stated near the beginning, SI are all optimization problems with some kind of well-defined objective functions.
-In contrast, GI are not because there is no reason to believe E2 is bounded in general.
-This underscores the open-endedness of adaptive models.
-GI strives to be better, but not necessarily the best.
+Another immediate implication is that there seems no reason to think RGI is bounded.
+This is consistent with the intuition that GI is not an optimization problem (unless in the AIXI "complete knowledge" sense).
+Also, intuitively, if the subject agent's intelligence is MUCH higher than that of the interrogator, it would appear simply unknowable to the latter.
+The existence of an upper bound is unknowable.
+For any GI agent, the best it can hope for is to do better, but never the best.

+Some boundary cases:
+1. Any stochastic process with stable expectation, or in addition any predictable drift, has $$RGI=0$$ because there is at least one model, by definition, that reduces prediction error, i.e. cognitive dissonance, to 0.
+2. Any non-pathologically (yes, just one of many cheap get-aways employed here) determinstic process has $$RGI=0$$.
+3. What if you always include a model with uniform distribution over infinite interval ($$\sigma\to\infty$$)?
+This will always have the minimum normalized running sum of 0.
+Let's just call it pathological, biased interrogator, discrimination, banned.

+So it passes some quick boundary sanity checks.
+But how do you achieve $$RGI>0$$?

+You'll have to be smarter than the interrogator (<i>you're welcome</i>) in the sense that you can defy all of $$\mathbb{I}$$'s predictive models at least sometimes.
+The more often you defy predictions, the more intelligent you appear until in the limit you defy all predictions all the time.
+You are unknowable at this point.
+Welcome to Deityhood.

+An important class of predictive models is pattern recognition.
+To the extend that $$\mathbb{I}$$ can recognize patterns in $$\mathbb{A}$$'s behavior, the latter is unintelligent, uninteresting.
+The more converage of behavior by the recognized patterns, the less intelligent $$\mathbb{A}$$ is relative to $$\mathbb{I}$$.
+This is directly reflected in the prediction error term in (E1).

+OK, now we're ready to implement.

+###Some Thoughts on Implementation

+The word implementable is a bit of exaggeration.
+It's not exactly implementable for any GI agent to exhaust all of its own predictive models, simply by the logical fallacy of complete self-awareness.
+We can get some help from examining how we think.

+Let's say you see a flying object, which is always UFO until identified.
+First you focus on predictive models in the visual domain, and further the flying subset.
+This sounds pretty vague but is a huge reduction from the set of all models.
+Then we use Occam's Razor to quickly evaluate a subset of minimal models, and then reduce it in the [Solomonff's indeuction](https://en.wikipedia.org/wiki/Solomonoff%27s_theory_of_inductive_inference) sense -- flying straight?
+Constant speed?
+Constant shape/color?
+By the time you quickly eliminate a dozen or so such minimal models, you're freaking out a little.